👉 TAP TO SAVE 50% WITH CODE SPRING

 One of the pitchers who has begun to make flashes in camp is Mick Abel.
 His ADP in NFBC draft has shot up nearly 100 picks over the past two weeks, as he is now a worthy late-round selection in standard formats.

-Abel was in competition for a starting role, but with Pablo Lopez (elbow) done for the season, Abel is in a good position to either open the season as the clear No. 5 option or in a long-relief role serving as a swingman.
+Abel was in competition for a starting role, but with Pablo Lopez (elbow) done for the season and Zebby Matthews's demotion to Triple-A, he is poised to begin the season as the No. 5 starter.

 The former top Phillies prospect has logged 13 1/3 innings to the tune of a 1.35 ERA and a 0.75 WHIP.
 He has struck out 17 hitters while allowing just one free pass.
 While his 6.03 ERA during his first 39 MLB innings may not seem overly impressive, he was dominant at Triple-A, logging 98 1/3 innings with a 2.20 ERA and a 114:40 K:BB.